MicrosoftDocs/sdk-api/sdk-api-src/content/ndfapi/nf-ndfapi-ndfrepairincident.md

 A structure (obtained from <a href="https://docs.microsoft.com/windows/desktop/api/ndfapi/nf-ndfapi-ndfdiagnoseincident">NdfDiagnoseIncident</a>) which indicates the particular repair to be performed.

 Memory allocated to these structures should later be freed.
-For an example of how to do this, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=158047">Microsoft Windows Network Diagnostics Samples</a>.
+For an example of how to do this, see the Microsoft Windows Network Diagnostics Samples.

 ### -param dwWait